System Design Space

 Why Linux became the standard server platform

-A mature engineering ecosystem grew around Linux, from packaging to observability.
+A mature engineering ecosystem — from packaging to observability — covers the routine you would otherwise reinvent.

 Why Linux matters in system design

-• Most server services run on Linux, so process, memory, and network behavior cannot be treated as somebody else's operational detail.
+• Most server services run on Linux, so process, memory, and network behavior cannot be pushed outside the architecture — it is already inside it.

 Practical conclusion

 Linux is worth studying not as a list of commands, but as the actual environment your service runs in.
-Once you understand how an application meets the kernel, the network stack, the filesystem, and resource isolation, architecture choices become measurable and incidents become easier to explain.
+While that environment stays a black box, architecture choices rest on guesswork and incidents drag on longer than they should.
+Once you can see where an application meets the kernel, the network stack, the filesystem, and resource isolation, choices become measurable and incidents become easier to explain.

 Related chapters